stalyatech/upython-docs/stalya/tutorial/usb_mouse.rst

     import sty
     sty.usb_mode('VCP+HID')

-This tells the stalya to configure itself as a VCP (Virtual COM Port, ie serial port) and HID (human interface device, in our case a mouse) USB device when it boots up.
+This tells the simpleRTK to configure itself as a VCP (Virtual COM Port, ie serial port) and HID (human interface device, in our case a mouse) USB device when it boots up.

-Eject/unmount the stalya drive and reset it using the RST switch.
+Eject/unmount the simpleRTK drive and reset it using the RST switch.
-Your PC should now detect the stalya as a mouse!
+Your PC should now detect the simpleRTK as a mouse!

 Sending mouse events by hand
 ----------------------------

 To get the py-mouse to do anything we need to send mouse events to the PC.
 We will first do this manually using the REPL prompt.
-Connect to your stalya using your serial program and type the following (no need to type the ``#`` and text following it)::
+Connect to your simpleRTK using your serial program and type the following (no need to type the ``#`` and text following it)::

     >>> hid = sty.USB_HID()